 There are limited pet-friendly accommodation options around Hobart, particularly if you don’t have your own campervan, caravan or tent.

 One pet-friendly place to stay is Discovery Parks – Hobart.
-The closest caravan park to the centre of Hobart, pets are allowed on powered sites plus in selected budget cabins.
-These cabins are ideal for families (or just a couple), with a double bed and two bunks, plus a bathroom and full kitchen.
+The closest caravan park to the centre of Hobart, pets are allowed on powered sites plus in selected economy and standard cabins (look for the ones designated as pet-friendly).
+Both cabins include a bathroom and full kitchen.
+Economy cabins can sleep up to six, with two sets of bunks, while the standard cabins can accommodate up to four.

 Another pet-friendly camping option is the Hobart Showground Motorhome Park.
 Tasmania’s largest campground, there’s a range of sites available, with all types of pets welcome, as long as they stay on a leash.
 Just note that major renovations are occurring during 2023, including a restriction of no tents until late 2023.